 Step one: the golfer should aim their clubface at the target

 Step two: the golfer should open their body left of the relative target meaning that you are aiming left of where you are intending for the ball to finish

 Step three: the golfer should now swing along the path of their body while ensuring the clubface is aimed at your target at impact

 If executed correctly, the player should see the ball set off on the line of where their body is aiming, left of the target, before seeing the ball come round from left-to-right to finish at where the clubface was aiming.
 Of course, for a left-handed golfer, this exact process is used but with the directions reversed in step two of the process.

 Learning how to shape the ball is hugely beneficial for any golfer, as this skill can sometimes make or break a player’s round.
 Learning to play these shots will certainly take your game to the next level.
-Don’t be too disheartened if you can’t play these shot types at the first time of asking.
-Stick to it, keep practicing, and sooner or later you’ll have a couple of extremely useful golf shots added into your golfing locker.
+Don’t be too disheartened if you can’t play these shot types the first time asking.
+Stick to it, keep practicing, and sooner or later you’ll have a couple of extremely useful golf shots added to your golfing locker.